 After this lecture you'll be able to communicate with native speakers at the beach.

 After this lecture you'll know the common vocabulary at the hotel and in the hotel room.
 You'll be able to check in, check out and ask for different services and amenities at the hotel.

 After this lecture you'll be able to go through the process of renting a car in Spanish.

 Before I was 20 years old I didn't know any Spanish, I bombed my 1 year of French in high school and thought I’d never be able to learn a second language.
 When I was 20 I took a 2 month crash course in Spanish and went to Mexico for two years where I continued to self teach and mastered the Spanish language.
 I’ve been speaking Spanish now for 14 years.
 I’m a member of the American Association of Teachers of Spanish and Portuguese.
 When I was working in Miami, I met a guy from Venezuela who had authored a book in Spanish.
 He wasn't very proficient in English and after about a week of getting to know him he asked me if I could translate his book to English.
 Which I did and it was fun and all but translating a book isn't as exciting as teaching Spanish.
 I was an interpreter for a couple of landscape companies in Las Vegas and ran a business of my own in Spanish being that my employees were Spanish speakers.
 Over the years I've had a lot of people ask me if I can teach them to speak Spanish like I speak it.
-From these requests this course was born.
-I've taken the concepts of how I learned and mastered Spanish and have simplified them so that those who take this course will become conversational in Spanish in a simple step-by-step fashion.
+From these requests comes Spanish Made Simple.
+I've taken the concepts of how I learned and mastered Spanish and have simplified them so that those who take my courses will become conversational and fluent in Spanish in a simple step-by-step fashion.